WentaoChen0813/CDCS-FSL/README.md

 ```
 python main.py --gpu 0 --dataset DomainNet --cross_domain painting --exp baseline
 ```
-This will automatically test the 5-shot accuracy on the validation set.
+This will automatically test the 5-way 5-shot accuracy on the validation set of painting-real.

 ## Train